Many traders like to use copy trading because of its simplicity. But is it really worth trying? Here are some facts to answer the question.

 When it comes to profitability, many experts agreed that copy trading is able to improve user's returns and bring significant profit.
 Based on the same MIT study above, Professor Alex "Sandy" Pentland said in a Deloitte Interview that social learning on eToro's trading network can increase the user's profit up to 30% and it has been tested by millions of people in the past several years.

-As stated in an MIT research on eToro that was published on the Harvard Business Review (HBR) titled "Beyond the Echo Chamber" by the same professor, there are three groups of copy traders that fall along a continuum (as shown in the picture below).
+As stated in an MIT research on eToro that was published in the Harvard Business Review (HBR) titled "Beyond the Echo Chamber" by the same professor, there are three groups of copy traders that fall along a continuum (as shown in the picture below).

 Investors in the first group like to work completely in isolation, so they only follow a few other traders before they come up with their own investment strategy.
 In contrast, hyper-connected traders on the other side of the spectrum follow and are followed by other traders and maximize the use of social learning in their trades.